-When I first arrived at the treehouse I took a couple minutes to soak it all in by making a hot cup of tea and putting on one of my favorite bluegrass artists Sarah Jarosz.
+When I first arrived at the treehouse I took a couple of minutes to soak it all in by making a hot cup of tea and putting on one of my favorite bluegrass artists Sarah Jarosz.
 Man, I felt like I had been plopped into a scene from a Disney fairytale or into a story plot of a Nicholas Sparks book.
 Josh kept saying that this was a place that someone could come and write a novel.
 I agree.

-As dusk settled we made dinner, lit a fire, and was pleasantly surprised by the lack of mosquitos.
+As dusk settled we made dinner, lit a fire, and were pleasantly surprised by the lack of mosquitos.
 The fire gave the treehouse an orange glow, and I could not believe I was able to cross ‘stay in a treehouse’ off my bucket list.

 The one-room treehouse made the perfect space for coming in and playing cards after the fire.
 We lit the room with a small lantern left by the owners and enjoyed the cozy space.

 The inside room holds only two small trunks and a futon.
 During the day the futon serves as the couch, and once you are ready to sleep it folds into a bed.
 One trunk holds all the sheets and blankets, and even on a semi-chilly night, we were warm inside.
 A wrap-around deck makes the ideal platform for looking out into the forest, enjoying a cup of coffee or a good book.
 There isn’t much space, but a lot of space isn’t needed.